-It is conceded that the methodology is based on the concept that the site contains a mix of uses.
-While the overall Glenn Dale Commons development is a mix of uses, the subject site is one use, residential.
-The applicant has submitted a revised parking analysis dated February 25, 2019, from Lenhart Traffic Consulting, Inc. Staff continues to have issues with the parking analysis, as presented, as noted below:
+The methodology is based on the concept that the site contains a mix of uses.
+While the overall Glenn Dale Commons development is a mix of uses, the subject DSP is one use, residential.
+The applicant has submitted a revised parking analysis adopted herein by reference dated February 25, 2019, from Lenhart Traffic Consulting, Inc, setting forth the following:

 - (1) One of the biggest issues in townhouse and townhouse-style communities in Prince George's County is parking.
 While conceding that the residences are not townhouses in the sense of being single residences on fee-simple lots, they resemble townhouses with individual garages.
-If the site is under-parked, staff would be concerned with parking spillover onto adjacent commercial and residential areas. - (2) Reference is made to Section 27-574 of the Zoning Ordinance.
+If the site is under-parked, parking spillover onto adjacent commercial and residential areas could occur. - (2) Reference is made to Section 27-574 of the Zoning Ordinance.
 The analysis follows a procedure using an hourly fluctuation for the single use proposed and concludes that the site requires 464 parking spaces per Sections 27-568 and 27-574.
 The analysis concludes the following: - "A. The site provides 595 parking spaces as follows: - i.
 232 garage parking spaces - ii.
 131 on-street parking spaces as clearly delineated on the plans - iii.
-232 tandem driveway parking spaces

-- "B. The driveway parking spaces are considered in consideration that the condominium documents will give individual units 'ownership' of the driveway behind the garages associated with each unit.
-The various driveways on the site meet the size requirement for consideration as parking spaces." - The parking analysis relies on the Parking Generation Manual (Institute of Transportation Engineers), as a means of analyzing the number of parking spaces sufficient to serve the development.
+232 tandem driveway parking spaces - "B. The driveway parking spaces are considered in consideration that the condominium documents will give individual units 'ownership' of the driveway behind the garages associated with each unit.
+The various driveways on the site meet the size requirement for consideration as parking spaces." - (3) The parking analysis relies on the Parking Generation Manual (Institute of Transportation Engineers), as a means of analyzing the number of parking spaces sufficient to serve the development.
 The submitted parking analysis twice indicates that the Parking Generation Manual is used to compute a base requirement, in accordance with Section 27-574.
-This is erroneous; Section 27-574 states that the parking requirements for each use are to be computed "based on the requirements of Section 27-568," with no other provision made for outside sources.
+Section 27-574 states that the parking requirements for each use are to be computed "based on the requirements of Section 27-568," with no other provision made for outside sources.
 The number of spaces required to serve all uses is "the greatest number of spaces in any one hour for the combined total of all uses proposed," based on the hourly usage fluctuation for each use, and this number is termed by Section 27-574 as the base requirement.